 One way to generate a triangle wave is to start with a saw wave.
 Notice how half of the samples in a saw wave will be below 0, and half will be above.
 If you take the absolute value of each sample, you’ll get a triangle pattern.

 This is close to what we need, but it’s not scaled properly.
 For example, if our amplitude is 0.5, we want the samples in our triangle wave to span from -0.5 to 0.5.
 However, just taking the absolute value of a saw wave will give us samples that range from 0.0 to 0.5.
-No problem - we just need to multiple the samples in our proto-triangle wave by 2, and then subtract them from our amplitude.
+No problem - we can multiple the samples in our proto-triangle wave by 2, and then subtract them from our amplitude.

 if wave_type == :sine samples[i] = Math::sin(position_in_period * TWO_PI) * max_amplitude elsif wave_type == :square samples[i] = (position_in_period >= 0.5) ? max_amplitude : -max_amplitude elsif wave_type == :saw samples[i] = ((position_in_period * 2.0) - 1.0) * max_amplitude elsif wave_type == :triangle samples[i] = max_amplitude - (((position_in_period * 2.0) - 1.0) * max_amplitude * 2.0).abs end